 - Your turf is starved, and needs feeding;

 Space out these tasks – never, ever feed and weed turf at the same time – it’s counterproductive, no matter how alluring chemical company advertising is.

 When is the ideal time to start controlling bindii?
-In Queensland you can start in August, in NSW start in September.
+In Queensland you can start between May and August; in NSW start in early September.

 Raise the height of cut.
 Most mowers can be adjusted to cut grass on at least a high or low setting.
 Shaved turf develops bald patches, inviting weed invasion.
 Turf cut high naturally smothers many lawn weeds.